Unsigned artist: Independent vanity record labels

 Artists can also create their own record labels and sell their music under the label's imprint as well.
 Services such as Nimbit gives facilities for independent musicians to release their music independently as well as under a record label created by the artists themselves.
 Other efforts made in this field include Magnatune, an independent record label based in Berkeley, California, United States.

 Notable unsigned artists

-Notable artists who have never been signed to a major record label include Tom MacDonald, Illslick, Chance the Rapper, Esprit D'Air, REN, Macklemore, Noname, David Choi, Youngohm, and Ryan Upchurch.
+Notable artists who have never been signed to a major record label include Djo, Tom MacDonald, Illslick, Chance the Rapper, Esprit D'Air, REN, Macklemore, Noname, David Choi, Youngohm, and Ryan Upchurch.
 Artists that found independent success after leaving their labels include R&B singer Tinashe and rapper Tech N9ne, who started his own label Strange Music with business partner Travis O'Guin.